-Consequently, we are open to any proposal from the PCAOB or the SEC to improve the ability of audit committees to carry out their work.
-We take very seriously the PCAOB's Concept Release in regard to the desirability of mandatory auditor rotation.
-However, upon careful consideration, we must oppose this idea.
+Consequently, I am open to any proposal from the PCAOB or the SEC to improve the ability of audit committees to carry out their work.
+I take very seriously the PCAOB's Concept Release in regard to the desirability of mandatory auditor rotation.
+However, upon careful consideration, I must oppose this idea.

-A Step Backward One purpose of the Sarbanes-Oxley Act of 2002 (SOX) was to bolster the role of the audit committee in order to align the interests of shareholders, and the capital markets writ large, with the functioning of the outside audit.
+A Step Backward One purpose of the Sarbanes-Oxley Act of 2002 (SOX) was to bolster the role of the audit committee in order to align the interests of shareholders, and the capital markets with the functioning of the outside audit.